 The more work you put into something, the better results you will achieve.
 This has always been a widely accepted truth that applies to many areas of life.
 The harder you study, the better grades you will achieve.
 The more time you spend fine-tuning your athletic skills, the better athlete you will become.
 The longer you spend learning to play an instrument, the better musician you will become.
-Therefore, it only makes sense that the more time you spend in the gym, the stronger and more muscular your physique will become, correct?
+Therefore, it only makes sense that the more time you spend in the gym.
+Weight training more often, the stronger and more muscular your physique will become, correct?
 Contrary to what you might think, the answer to this question is a gigantic, definite, absolute no!
 It is in this area of bodybuilding that conventional wisdom goes straight out the window, down the street and around the corner.

 I know what you might be asking yourself…